Tuesday, May 14, 2024

 Whitewashing

-Gaslighting is a key component of this strategy.
-It is blaming black people or victims for their circumstances in society or for any cruelty they experience.
+Gaslighting is a key component of whitewashing as it relates to African Americans.
+It is blaming black people for their lot in society or any cruelty they experience in a culture that views them as less than.
 In simple terms, it is "flipping the script."
 For example, if an unarmed black man is shot in the back while fleeing the police, a biased legal system may criticize him for being afraid, without considering whether he would receive fair treatment in court.

-Black individuals and like-minded allies must reveal the truth and keep our story alive.
+Black people and like-minded individuals must reveal the truth and keep our story alive.
 This may involve building our own schools, calling out bigots, and holding wrongdoers accountable.
-Doing nothing is not an option; we have a rich history and are making significant contributions today.
-We must be prepared Black people- have important work to do.
+Doing nothing is not an option; we have a rich history, and we are making significant contributions today.
+We must be prepared, Black people; we have important work to do.

 Monday, May 6, 2024